Florida Police Radio Encryption: Miami-Dade, Tampa Bay & Statewide Status

 Tampa Bay

-The Tampa Bay area is Florida's best region for scanner access.
-Tampa PD and Hillsborough County Sheriff maintain open digital communications.
+Tampa Bay offers the best scanner access of any major Florida metro.
+Tampa PD and Hillsborough County Sheriff run open P25 digital communications.
 St. Petersburg and Pinellas County are also largely accessible.

 - Tampa PD: Open (P25)